meibraransari/dotfiles/README.md

 agas='ansible-galaxy search'
 vault='ansible-vault edit vars/aws_vault.yml'

-And many more... to see the all commands and its usage, use "ansible_help" command.
+And many more... to see the all commands and its usage, use "help_ansible" command.
 ```

 ### ⚡️ Power of keyboard ⌨️ shortcuts 💪🏽